Registration for SLP Summit July 21-23, 2025 is now open!

 SLP.D.
 CCC-SLP

 Anuj Bhatnagar, SLP.D.
 CCC-SLP is a certified, licensed, doctoral-level speech language pathologist from Phoenix AZ.
-With 25 years clinical experience working with speech and language disorders with clients of all age ranges, from infants to seniors, Anuj’s interests and research focus is in the areas of bilingualism, preschool language disorders, and clinical supervision.
-He has been conducting workshops and trainings for over 20 years for fellow speech language pathologists, teachers, and parents, through Arizona’s First Things First initiative and other programs.
+With 28 years clinical experience working with speech and language disorders with clients of all age ranges, from infants to seniors, Anuj’s interests and research focus is in the areas of bilingualism, preschool language disorders, and clinical supervision.
+He has been conducting workshops and trainings for over 23 years for fellow speech language pathologists, teachers, and parents, through Arizona’s First Things First initiative and other programs.
 He can be seen on KPNX Channel 12’s Arizona Midday in regular segments to help parents understand the speech and language needs of their children.
-Currently, Anuj is working on the English Language Learner program at Great Hearts Academies in Phoenix, AZ while also raising his three school aged-children.
+Currently, Anuj is director at Arcadia Speech Therapy Associates, and is also raising his three teenaged children.

 Learning Objectives